Want to start a company in Hong Kong? See how Statrys can help

 • 9% flat rate above that

-• Free-zone companies may qualify for 0% if substance rules are met
+• Qualifying free-zone companies may continue to benefit from 0% on qualifying income if substance requirements are met

 Incorporation and ongoing costs • Licence fee: AED 1,000–5,000 depending on zone or package